 If the mobility and periodic registration update request for initiating an emergency PDU session fails due to abnormal case b) in subclause 5.5.1.3.7, the UE shall perform the actions as described in subclause 5.5.1.3.7 and inform the upper layers of the failure to access the network.

-NOTE 2: This can result in the upper layers requesting implementation specific mechanisms, e.g. procedures specified in 3GPP TS 24.229 [14] can result in the emergency call being attempted to another IP-CAN.
+NOTE 2: This can result in the upper layers requesting transfer of an established emergency PDU session or emergency bearer context to non-3GPP access (see 3GPP TS 24.302 [16] or the present specification) or implementation specific mechanisms, e.g. procedures specified in 3GPP TS 24.229 [14] can result in the emergency call being attempted or transferred to another IP-CAN.

 If the mobility and periodic registration update request for initiating an emergency PDU session fails due to abnormal cases c) or d) in subclause 5.5.1.3.7, the UE shall perform the procedures as described in subclause 5.5.1.3.7.
 Then if the UE is in the same selected PLMN where the last mobility and periodic registration update request was attempted, the UE shall: